 - Top countries

 Here’s an example of what you can expect to measure with Search Analytics:

 There’s a difference between the number of queries executed in the search engine and the number of queries stored by the analytics engine.
-We executed far more queries than we store.
+Generally, you execute more queries than the analytics store.

-Our search engine is designed to execute queries at each keystroke.
-This means that every keystroke triggers a new query in the search engine.
-This is not the same logic for the analytics engine.
-In order to have relevant analytics data, we ignore initial keystrokes and keep only the latest (final) query made by the end user.
+The Algolia search engine is designed to execute queries at each keystroke.
+Every keystroke triggers a new query in the search engine.
+The analytics engine uses different logic.
+To have relevant analytics data, it ignores initial keystrokes and keeps only the latest, or final query that the user types.

 By default, every InstantSearch implementation shows your users results as soon as they land on a page with InstantSearch.

-This is done by performing a search with an empty query.
-This search will show up in your dashboard as
+This happens by performing a search with an empty query.
+Empty query searches show up in your dashboard as

-When you perform searches from your back end, the IP address related to the search will be your servers’ IP address.
-This means the analytics will not be reliable if you don’t provide a unique identifier for the user you’re performing this search for.
+When you perform searches from your back end, the IP address is the one of your server.
+This means the analytics won’t be reliable if you don’t provide a unique identifier for the end user who’s performing the search.
 You can do this in two ways: